sirlordt/cpp_ex/memory-bank/git_commands.md

 # Git Commands Reference

-This file contains useful Git commands for working with the C++ Demo Application project.
+This file contains useful Git commands for working with the C++ Extended Library project.

 ## Viewing Staged Changes